jbmurphy/ADLS-py/README.md

 # ADLS-py

+- ADLS.py is a python script that will :
-Python script to upload files to Azure Data Lake Storage (Gen 2) and create an PBIDS file pointing to the ADLS
+  - upload files to Azure Data Lake Storage (Gen 2)
+  - create an PBIDS file pointing to the same ADLS